 Upon completion of this offering, we will have shares of our common stock issued and outstanding (shares if the underwriters exercise in full their purchase option).
-The number of issued and outstanding common shares will increase by up to shares upon the conversion of our Series D preferred stock, a material portion of which will become convertible and is expected to be converted in part, upon completion of the offering.
+We expect the number of issued and outstanding common shares to increase by 901,644 shares upon the conversion of our Series D preferred stock, which will become convertible and is expected to be converted upon completion of the offering.
 In addition, shares of our common stock are issuable upon the exercise of outstanding stock options.

-The shares of common stock sold by us in this offering will be freely tradable without further restriction or registration under the Securities Act, except that any shares purchased by our "affiliates" may generally only be resold in compliance with Rule 144 under the Securities Act, which is described below.
+The shares of common stock sold by the selling stockholders and us in this offering will be freely tradable without further restriction or registration under the Securities Act, except that any shares purchased by our "affiliates" may generally only be resold in compliance with Rule 144 under the Securities Act, which is described below.
 The remaining outstanding shares will be deemed to be "restricted securities" as that term is defined in Rule 144.
 Restricted securities may be resold in the U.S. only if they are registered for resale under the Securities Act or an exemption from registration is available.